 Best time to visit Milan Cathedral

-The best time to visit Duomo di Milano is as soon as they open at 8 am.
+The best time to visit Duomo di Milano is when they open at 8 am.

-The lines are comparatively shorter, and you get ample time to admire the intricate details of the cathedral, and it isn’t too hot by the time you reach the rooftop terrace.
+The lines are comparatively shorter, and you get ample time to admire the intricate details of the cathedral.
+And it isn’t too hot when you reach the rooftop terrace.

 The ideal times of year to visit Milan Cathedral are from September to October and April to May because the weather is still very beautiful and it’s not that busy.